Sahajareddyp/LogProcess_MapReduce/README.md

 ### YouTube Link

-- YouTube link of the video that documents all steps of the deployment and execution :
+- YouTube link of the video that documents all steps of the deployment and execution : [YouTube Link](https://youtu.be/l_eF-6wzsCY)

 ### References